 Factory workers and janitorial staff can be subject to many of the same dangers as construction workers, as well as chemical dangers such as liquid splashes or hazardous toxic fumes.
 Workers handling chemicals should always wear goggles.

-Remote Worker Eye Protection
+Office Worker Eye Protection